JacobMountain/graphql-java-client/README.md

   homePlanet: String
   # Height in the preferred unit, default is meters
   height(unit: LengthUnit = METER): Float
-  # Mass in kilograms, or null if unknown
-  mass: Float
-  # This human's friends, or an empty list if they have none
+  # The friends of the character, or an empty list if they have none
   friends: [Character]
-  # The friends of the human exposed as a connection with edges
-  friendsConnection(first: Int, after: ID): FriendsConnection!
-  # The movies this human appears in
-  appearsIn: [Episode]!
-  # A list of starships this person has piloted, or an empty list if none
-  starships: [Starship]
 }
 # An autonomous mechanical character in the Star Wars universe
 type Droid implements Character {